doritoes/ipgiraffe.com/4_CloudFront.md

     - Origin request policy: **AllViewer**
     - Click **Create behavior**
 ## Fix the incorrect IP address
-The source IP that the Lamba function sees will be the last cloudfront host in the path.
+The source IP that the Lamba function sees will be the last CloudFront host in the path.
 That's not what we want.
 We want the client IP address.

 We will configure the X-Forwarded-For header to get the client's real IP address.

-On the left menu bar below Distributions there is Policies.
+On the left menu bar below Distributions find *Policies*.

 1. Click on **Policies**
 2. Click **Origin Request** from the ribbon menu